OR AS WE CALL IT, THE BIG DECOMMISH

 • Avoid installing solar panels in areas exposed to extreme weather and/or temperatures

-In general, we’ll need to start thinking about decommissioning solar panels as they reach the end of their expected lifecycle.
+In general, we’ll need to start thinking about decommissioning solar panels and farm as they reach the end of their expected lifecycle.

 The life expectancy of most solar panels is approximately 25 to 30 years, though some may last for longer or shorter periods.